donderom/donderom.github.io/content/posts/transformers-pipeline-inference-optimization.md

 ## Optimum

-[🤗 Optimum](https://github.com/huggingface/optimum) is an extension of 🤗 Transformers, providing a set of  performance optimization tools with unified API to train and run models on targeted hardware with maximum efficiency.{{< sidenote >}}More about 🤗 Optimum can be found in the [official documentation](https://huggingface.co/docs/optimum/index).{{< /sidenote >}} Optimum can be used for accelerated inference with built-in support for transformers pipelines, making it an ideal candidate for pipeline optimization techniques.
+[🤗 Optimum](https://github.com/huggingface/optimum) is an extension of 🤗 Transformers, providing a set of  performance optimization tools with unified API to train and run models on targeted hardware with maximum efficiency{{< sidenote >}}More about 🤗 Optimum can be found in the [official documentation](https://huggingface.co/docs/optimum/index).{{< /sidenote >}}.
+Optimum can be used for accelerated inference with built-in support for transformers pipelines, making it an ideal candidate for pipeline optimization techniques.
 I will demonstrate how to apply graph optimization to accelerate inference with ONNX Runtime.

 [ONNX Runtime](https://onnxruntime.ai) (ORT) is a cross-platform, high-performance engine for [Open Neural Network Exchange (ONNX)](https://onnx.ai) models used to accelerate inference and training of machine learning models.